JDIZM/vue-reactive-selection/README.md

 methods to detect changes in data
 1. using computed properties
-2. using a deep wather
+2. using a deep watcher

 console.logs remain for demo purposes